Distilling Balanced Knowledge from a Biased Teacher¶

 Loss & Training¶

-- Total Loss: Cross-entropy + temperature-scaled LTKD loss (with hyperparameters \(\alpha\) and \(\beta\) balancing the cross-group and within-group terms).
+- Total loss: Cross Entropy + temperature-scaled LTKD loss, the latter using hyperparameters \(\alpha\) and \(\beta\) to balance cross-group and within-group terms.

 Key Experimental Results¶